Interested in becoming a PHE? Our application will open in Spring 2026. We look forward to reading your application!

 - Become part of a highly skilled, diverse team of students committed to providing accurate, nonjudgmental college-health information to the UVA community

-- Obtain three credits through the Curry School of Education for the fall training semester
+- Obtain three credits through the UVA School of Education and Human Development for the fall training semester

 - Develop teaching, communication, presentation, and group facilitation skills

-- Become a recognized member of the Office of Health Promotion volunteer staff
+- Become a recognized member of the Well-Being Services volunteer staff

 - Have an opportunity to contribute significantly to the growth of the Peer Health Education program